apprunjs/apprun-docs/docs/view-patterns.md

 }
 ```

-We can subscribe to the $ event and create _custom directives_ to modify the properties of the HTML element, e.g., [adding or removing classes](https://apprun.js.org/#play/11).
+We can subscribe to the $ event and create _custom directives_ to modify the properties of the HTML element.

-Next, you will need to learn how to handle users' navigation and activate the components, which is also known as [routing](07-routing).
+See more details about directive in the next section.